taikoxyz/taiko-mono/packages/protocol/README.md

 ## Compilation and Testing

-Taiko’s protocol is split between Layer 1 (L1) and Layer 2 (L2).
+UniFi’s protocol is split between Layer 1 (L1) and Layer 2 (L2).
 The smart contracts need to be compiled and tested separately for each layer:

 ### Layer 1 (Ethereum, Duncan Hardfork)